-As with food menus, the use of local ingredients in cocktails has become a mainstay of cocktail innovation and creativity and customers want to enjoy the taste of local ingredients that are exclusive to their location.
-We traveled the globe to find out how top bartenders are using local ingredients to inspire their menus.
+As with food menus, the use of local ingredients in cocktails. has become a mainstay of cocktail innovation and creativity, and customers want are enjoying the taste of local ingredients that are exclusive to their location.
+We travelled the globe to find out how top bartenders are using local ingredients to inspire their menus

-I started to use local flavors when I set up Bitter & Love bar with Steve Leong and Eugene Chua.
-We started to use local flavors because these ingredients were easy to source and soon we started to see lots of bars doing the same thing.
+I started to use local flavours when I set up Bitter & Love bar with Steve Leong and Eugene Chua.
+We started to use local flavours because these ingredients were easy to source and soon we started to see lots of bars doing the same thing.

-I love seeing diversity on menus and local ingredients which really showcase specialist flavors.
+I love seeing diversity on menus and local ingredients which really showcase specialist flavours.
 It is great to support local producers and involve them in the drinks industry.
-The UK has some great foraged wild ingredients and I love using seaweeds, rock samphire, and wild mushrooms.
+The UK has some great foraged wild ingredients and I love using seaweeds, rock samphire and wild mushrooms.

 - Local ingredients add a unique and inviting twist to your cocktail menu and provide an excellent heritage story for guests.